What is UV lighting?

 Ultraviolet light kills cells by damaging their DNA.
 Exposure to the electromagnetic radiation (light) at certain UV wavelengths modifies the genetic material of microorganisms and destroys their ability to reproduce.
 The UV energy triggers the formation of specific thymine or cystosine dimers in DNA and uracil dimers in RNA, which causes the inactivation of microbes by causing mutations and/or cell death as well as failure to reproduce. (source)

-According to this from the Centers for Disease Control (CDC), “UV can kill all bacteria, including drug-resistant bacteria because UV light is actually attacking the DNA and RNA of microbes.
+According to this article from the Centers for Disease Control (CDC), “UV can kill all bacteria, including drug-resistant bacteria because UV light is actually attacking the DNA and RNA of microbes.
 While the amount of UV needed to kill a microbe may vary as there is a relationship between the size of DNA molecules and the effect of UV radiation, there have been no reports of microbes demonstrating an ability to build an immunity to light-based methods.”

 What is ultraviolet germicidal irradiation (UVGI)?

 In summary, UVGI is a method of disinfection that uses short wavelength ultraviolet light (UV-C) to inactivate or kill microorganisms and pathogens.
-Essentially, UVGI is the use of UV light with sufficiently short wavelengths to disinfect surfaces, air, and water.
+Essentially, UVGI decontamination is the use of UV light with sufficiently short wavelengths to disinfect surfaces, air, and water.

 The effectiveness of germicidal UV light depends on the length of time a microorganism is exposed to UV, as well as the intensity and wavelength of the UV radiation.